CoinFabrik/web3-grant/detectors/README.md

 ## Analysis Techniques and Tools
-Being Ink!
-A Rust-based language, we looked at static analysis tools that can analyze Rust code, first aiming at linters and then more precise static analysis tools.
+Being `ink!` a rust-based language, we looked at static analysis tools that can analyze Rust code, first aiming at linters and then more precise static analysis tools.
 Finally, we looked to some extent at dynamic analysis tools, favouring fuzzers.